 Integumentary system

-El integumentary system It is made up of the skin, the largest organ of the human body, as well as hair, nails and glands such as sweat and sebaceous glands.
+El integumentary system The integumentary system is composed of the skin, the largest organ of the human body, as well as hair, nails, and glands such as sweat and sebaceous glands.
 Its main function is to protect the body against external agents and injuries.
-In addition, the skin helps regulate body temperature and allows the sensation of touch, heat and cold.
+In addition, the skin helps regulate body temperature and allows for the sensation of touch, heat, and cold.
+Besides its protective function, the integumentary system is crucial for eliminating certain toxins through sweat and for the production of vitamin D. The human body is a harmonious set of interdependent systems.
+Each system plays a crucial role in survival and maintaining the body’s functional balance.
+Although each of these systems has specialized functions, they must all work in a coordinated manner to ensure health and well-being.